aritari/biblesearch_api_docs/chapters.md

 You may pass an *include* query parameter with value *verses* with your request to retrieve a list of each verse belonging to the specified chapter.

+### GET /chapters/1.xml?include=book

+You may pass an *include* query parameter with value *book* with your request, to enclose your chapter resource in its applicable book resource.